Developer-R-7/Hound-Haven/README.md

 ## Description
   Our application creates a go-to-spot for a user to access all of their pets information in one place.
-Through our user freindly interface, a user can create indivual pet dashboards where they will store information such as vet visits, reminders and medications.
-From the main home screen a user will be able to manage thier current pet list.
+Through our user-friendly interface, a user can create individual pet dashboards where they will store information such as vet visits, reminders and medications.
+From the main home screen a user will be able to manage their current pet list.
 Once in the main pet dashboard, all information can be added and updated.
-As well, we utlitize authentication for personalized user expereince and to create a secure way for a user to view thier stored information.
+As well, we utilize authentication for personalized user experience and to create a secure way for a user to view the stored information.

 ## Usage